 Foreign Press Association Scholarship Award, 1st place (2015)

-Professional Affiliations: NAHJ Foreign languages spoken: Spanish, French
+Professional Affiliations: NAHJ Languages spoken in addition to English: Spanish, French

 We have received hundreds of messages from local journalists, educators, researchers, federal and local government workers, health-care professionals, volunteers, advocates and citizens interested in diving into the pain pills database.